 How could one person possibly make an impact?

-To address the “how can I make an impact?” thinking and ignite their passion, I knew I needed a story with a clear business message, what we at The Chief Storyteller®, call a Better Tomorrow MessageTM.
+To address the “how can I make an impact?” thinking and ignite their passion, I knew I needed a story with a clear business message, what we at The Chief Storyteller®, call a Better Tomorrow Message™.
 I looked at my “Story Library,” which is a collection of personal and professional stories appropriate for the workplace.
 I needed “a business message that would allow me to show how one person could indeed, make a difference.”
-I selected the “Boy and the Starfish” Story.
-This is a story adapted from Loren Eiseley’s, “The Star Thrower.”
-It touched me many years ago and I knew it would be perfect for my meeting with the associates.
+I selected the “Boy and the Starfish” Story, which I have heard referred to as The Starfish Story.
+It is a story adapted from Loren Eiseley’s, “The Star Thrower.”
+It touched me many years ago.
+I knew The Starfish Story would be perfect for my meeting with the associates.

 THE BOY AND THE STARFISH STORY